leoguillaume/leoguillaume.github.io/_posts/2020-10-22-blogtutorial.md

 - a "portfolio" tab with a project gallery
 - a "curriculum" tab with a resume

-### The blog tag
+### The blog tab

-Go in your first post and click on the "web" category below your post.
+Go in your first post and click on the *web* category below your post.

 ![image](https://leoguillaume.github.io/assets/images/2020-10-22-blogtutorial/screenshot-5.png)